 The University Fellows Program, the University's new honors program, was initiated in 2008.
 Whether a student explores justice with Plato, grace with Augustine, motion with Galileo or economics with Smith, the University Fellows Program is intended to challenge students to think deeply about what they believe and why.
 In addition, the program believes that putting knowledge into right action requires wisdom and, to that end, the program is committed to understanding how the classical and Christian virtues are essential to the cultivation of responsible citizenship.

 Brock Scholars Major

 The Brock Scholars major is an imaginative, demanding and competitive program of study designed for University Fellows who desire to major in business.
-Brock Scholars are selected annually through a rigorous application process in the spring of the freshman year.
+Brock Scholars are selected annually through a rigorous application process in September of the sophomore year.
 The program allows students the flexibility to create their own unique curriculum, coupled with international travel, student research, hands-on experience through internships and a high degree of faculty involvement.

 Sampling of Brock Scholars Majors

 - Finance, Economics, and Policy